top of page

 One of the 10 principles of intuitive eating (IE) is honoring your hunger.
 We’ve covered a few aspects of IE so far: what IE is, why satisfaction with eating is important, how joyful movement vs. exercise makes a difference, and how to reject diet mentality and quiet that inner food police voice in our heads.

 What complicates things more, is we often view hunger, missing meals, and eating very little as a badge of honor.
 We say things like "Ugh, I'm so hungry I haven't eaten all day" before eating dinner as if we have to prove to others and ourselves that we deserve this dinner.
-This can ultimately make the person you're eating with question what this means for them — "should I eat less than my friend because I did eat today?"
+This can ultimately make the person you're eating with question what this means for them— "Should I eat less than my friend because I did eat today?"
 Or we let others know we "didn't have time to eat today" translation: I'm super busy, which is good because society tells us we should be super busy and put our needs last.

 I’ll get to these questions but first, I think it will be helpful to learn a little more about our hunger cues.